François St-Laurent: Relationship with Paul Maurice

-Jets/Lightning, 2016 regular season
+Jets/Lightning, 2015–16 season

 Late in the second period of a game between the Winnipeg Jets and Tampa Bay Lightning, played on 18 February 2016, Anton Stralman delivered a questionable hit to Bryan Little.
 St-Laurent and partner Dan O'Rourke did not issue penalties on the hit.
 (Blake Wheeler and Stralman would get penalties for roughing, while Stralman would not be suspended.
 Little ended up missing the rest of the regular season because of a T6 vertebrae fracture.)
 Upon hearing that there would be no further penalties towards Stralman, Jets coach Paul Maurice took exception to what he had heard from the referees.
 Based on his comments, the Jets would receive a bench minor.

 Upon coming back to the bench for the start of the third period, Maurice would be sent back to the locker room, as he was ejected by St-Laurent.
 TSN, the network covering the game for the Jets, showed St-Laurent looking at the bench.
 Another shot showed what appeared to be him laughing about something; this gave the commentators the impression that the laughter stemmed from him ejecting Maurice.
 Said Maurice after the game: "I would say that would then have been consistent with their overall demeanor regarding the incident."